danielbodnar/awesome-stars/BY-LANG.md

 - [microsoft/avml](https://github.com/microsoft/avml) - AVML - Acquire Volatile Memory for Linux
 - [mozilla/authenticator-rs](https://github.com/mozilla/authenticator-rs) - Rust library to interact with Security Keys, used by Firefox
 - [curiefense/curiefense](https://github.com/curiefense/curiefense) - Curiefense is a unified, open source platform protecting cloud native applications.
+- [metatypedev/metatype](https://github.com/metatypedev/metatype) - Declarative API development platform.
+Build backend components with WASM, Typescript and Python, no matter where and how your (legacy) systems are.
 - [inspektor-dev/inspektor](https://github.com/inspektor-dev/inspektor) - Inspektor is a protocol-aware proxy that is used to enforce access policies👮
 - [zefr0x/foxmarks](https://github.com/zefr0x/foxmarks) - A CLI read-only interface for Firefox's bookmarks and history.
 - [moonrepo/starbase](https://github.com/moonrepo/starbase) - Framework for building performant command line applications and developer tools.